Traditional Via Crucis at the Colosseum in Rome

 Originally, the Pope himself carried the cross from station to station, but in his last years when age and infirmity limited his strength, John Paul presided over the celebration from a stage on the Palatine Hill, while others carried the cross.
 Just days prior to his death in 2005, Pope John Paul II observed the Stations of the Cross from his private chapel.

-Even this year, current Pope Benedict XVI will lead the traditional Via Crucis on Good Friday at the Colosseum in Rome and the event will be broadcast worldwide.
-The meditation texts will be written by an Augustinian nun, Mother Maria Rita Piccione.
+Even this year, current Pope Francis will lead the traditional Via Crucis on Good Friday at the Colosseum in Rome and the event will be broadcast worldwide.
+"God is mercy" was chosen by Cardinal Gualtiero Bassetti for the meditations for the Via Crucis which will be presided by Pope Francis on the night of Good Friday at the Roman Colosseum.

 The evening Via Crucis procession at the ancient Colosseum amphitheater is a Rome tradition that draws a large crowd of faithful, including many of the pilgrims who flock to the Italian capital for Holy Week ceremonies before Easter Sunday and, this year in particular, to attend also the beatification ceremony of Pope John Paul II on the 1st of May.